ishovkun/sandbox/README.md

 The parent process reads the input file and sends the data into the pipe to be read by the child.
 Next, the parent process opens two files for writing the output and log (errors).
-This code uses epoll_wait to monitor the events in the pipes.
+This code uses epoll_wait to monitor the events in the pipes to be able to resolve errors that occur within less than 1 ms.

 The child process uses dup2 to route stdout and stderr into the output pipes and routes the input pipe into stdin.
 Next, it uses unshare() to create its own namespace and sets up the filesystem accordingly.